SebastianIdesis/Latent_Space_Stroke-2023-/README.md

 For any question, contact: sebastian.idesis@gmail.com

-If you use this code, please cite: TBD
+If you use this code, please cite: Idesis, S., Allegra, M., Vohryzek, J., Sanz Perl, Y., Faskowitz, J., Sporns, O., ... & Deco, G. (2023).
+A low dimensional embedding of brain dynamics enhances diagnostic accuracy and behavioral prediction in stroke.
+Scientific Reports, 13(1), 15698.